jlvallelonga/testr/README.md

 }
 ```

-example usage is in the test directory for now

 ## Custom Validators

 Additionally you can provide custom validation functions by calling testr.configure with a configuration object argument like so: